montanaflynn/aoot/README.md

-# aoot (data transformer)
+# aoot

-The name stands for "array of objects to" and what it does is convert JSON or a plain ol' javascript array of objects into various data formats.
+The name stands for "array of objects to" and what it does is convert JSON or a plain ol' javascript array of objects into various data formats. **Note** currently it only works for flat objects with no nested properties.
+See example below.

-### Caveats

-Right now it only works for flat objects (no nested properties) and it is very immature.
-Literally the result of 20 minutes of hacking to make my life easier on a seperate project.
-It works though.

 ### Install